deltadevsde/prism/doc/src/state.md

 # State of Prism

-This post is an overview on the current development status of Prism as of Aug 26th 2024.
+This post is an overview on the current development status of Prism as of Sep 17th 2024.
 We will do our best to keep it routinely updated.

 ## 1. Circuits